FOR526: Memory Forensics In-Depth

 Simply put, memory analysis has become a required skill for all incident responders and digital forensics examiners.
 Regardless of the type of investigation, system memory and its contents often expose the "first hit" - the evidential thread that we pull to unravel the whole story of what happened on the target system.
 Where is the malware?
 How did the machine get infected?
 Where did the attacker laterally move?
 Or what did the disgruntled employee do on the system?
 What lies in physical memory can provide answers to all of these questions and more.

-This section was designed to convince attendees of the relevance and widening application of memory forensics.
-It is an easy sell in today's world of increasing encryption, burgeoning media storage capacity, and salacious backdoor rootkits.
+This section emphasizes the relevance and widening application of memory forensics.
+It is an easy sell in today's world of increasing encryption, burgeoning media storage capacity, and sophisticated backdoor rootkits.
 The section provides a six-step investigative methodology for both user and malware investigations that will guide an examiner through the exploration of a memory capture.

 Memory forensics is the study of operating systems, which in turn work extensively with the processor and its architecture.
 Therefore, before we can begin a meaningful analysis of the operating system, we must understand how the underlying components work and fit together.
 This section explains a number of technologies that are used in modern computers and how they have evolved to where they are today.

 In the beginning, there is acquisition.
 So on day one of FOR526, we will acquire a full capture of physical memory from a compromised virtual machine using two different methods.
-In comparing triage using audit collections and full memory capture, we discuss the applications of both methods and when to use each technique in an investigation.
+In comparing live memory triage and full memory capture off-line analysis, we discuss the applications of both methods and when to use each technique in an investigation.
 Acquisition tools are easy to use, but few understand the underlying mechanisms behind the process.

 CPE/CMU Credits: 6